 The Digital Archives and the Digital Inn is build on the idea that all users of archive sources are best served with the source material gathered on one site and presented in a unified search system and user interface.

 The Digital Archives does not hold the rights to all the data from these censuses.
-We can therefore only print those census lists we own.
-Registreringssentralen for Historiske Data (RHD) - The Norwegian Historical Data Centre (NHDC) holds the rights to the data that we cannot print.
+We can only sell census lists that we own, but we can publish print-ready files from all the census lists.
+Registreringssentralen for Historiske Data (RHD) - The Norwegian Historical Data Centre (NHDC) holds the rights to the data that we cannot sell.
 Orders for printed editions from their data, can be sent to NHDC.

 The price for the editions depends on the number of persons in the lists: 100 NOK for each 1000 person (300 persons cost 100 NOK, 1200 persons cost 200 NOK, etc.) Transportation is not included.
 See the price list for details.
 You pay after receiving the package.
 The invoice is sent separately.